 Have you wanted to use your camcorder and video equipment to make some money, or are you already shooting live events?
-Shooting and producing wedding videos is a great way to profit from your equipment and experience.
+Shooting great wedding videos is a smart great way to profit from your equipment and experience.
 Whether you’re just entering the videography field or looking to add wedding videography to your list of services, these 10 insider secrets will help you produce professional wedding videos, right from the start.

 1. Choose the Right Gear.